 Examples of reactive gases include hydrogen and oxygen.
 These gases require a special particle counter stored inside a containment vessel.
 In addition, they require careful evaluation that the wetted materials of the particle counter are compatible with the gas.
 Also consider additional precautions such as leak monitoring, purge flow monitoring, and other safety measures that ensure safe operation.

-If the gas is reactive and falls within the specified pressure range, you may sample the gases using a High-Pressure Gas Probe (HPGP).
-The HPGP-101-C offers 0.1 µm sensitivity, 0.1 CFM flowrate, and a containment vessel to confine overpressures of 3200 psig.
+If the gas is reactive and falls within the specified pressure range, you may sample the gases using a Ultra High Purity Gas Particle Counter (HPGP).
+The HPGP™ 101-C offers 0.1 µm sensitivity, 0.1 CFM flowrate, and can accommodate line pressures up to 150 psig.

 Takeaway: Dedicated gas particle counters should be used for critical applications and any measurement of reactive gases.
 HPDs should be used for less critical applications or occasional monitoring of non-reactive gases.